mmartial/unraid-study/Unraid_Setup.md

 Having enough CPUs to run all: base OS + VMs (with pinned CPUs) and Containers (sharing all the remaining server) helps.

-Array drives should be initialized with Zeros to speed up Parity, see https://wiki.unraid.net/Parity and the "Unassigned Devices Preclear" App.
+Array drives should be initialized with Zeros to speed up Parity, see https://wiki.unraid.net/Parity and the "Unassigned Devices Preclear" App helps with that.
 The "Array" part should only have spinning drives + parity drive(s).
 See https://wiki.unraid.net/Manual/Storage_Management .
-Run a parity check once every month (it is a long process).
+Run a parity check once in a while (every month? it is a long process).

 Anything that needs to be accessed quickly should be in "pools" on SSD/NVMe (you can create as many pools as you need).
 See https://wiki.unraid.net/Cache_disk .

-When you create a new "share", "Prefer" it to one of your "cache" (ie pool) drive.
+When you create a new "Share", "Prefer" it to one of your "cache" (ie pool) drive.
 See https://wiki.unraid.net/Cache_disk and https://wiki.unraid.net/Manual/Shares .
+New shares are automatically shared to your subnet, if that is not what you want, change that in the share's setting.
 You can back its content to your array using "luckyBackup" App.
+Shares can be open or "user" accessible, create users accordingly.

 Community Apps (CA) is a great place to find tons of cool tech https://forums.unraid.net/topic/38582-plug-in-community-applications/ .
 A lot of those will require Docker, so make sure to enable it (maybe both the docker directory and the container's appdata to a cache drive, no need to use a disk image, prefer a directory, less constraints on space).
 See https://wiki.unraid.net/Manual/Docker_Management .
 For Docker, if you have a GPU setup you can access it by adding "--gpus all" to the container's Template's "Extra Parameters"; if you only have one GPU otherwise, see https://forums.unraid.net/topic/98978-plugin-nvidia-driver/ .

+Network mounts (NFS, SMB, ...) is fairly uncomplicated.
-Mounting NFS, SMB, HFS, etc is easy thanks to "Unassigned Devices" and "Unassigned Devices Plus" (in CA).
+Mounting exFAT, HFS+, ... is easier thanks to "Unassigned Devices" and "Unassigned Devices Plus" (in CA).

 Unraid support VMs and hardware passthrough, see https://wiki.unraid.net/Manual/VM_Management and https://wiki.unraid.net/Manual/VM_Guest_Support .
-GPU passthrough for VMs is possible but only if you do not install the GPU driver for Container usage.
+GPU passthrough for VMs is possible but only if you do not install the GPU driver for Container usage (or have multiple GPUs to assign).
-For Windows VM, use SeaBios for easy screen resizing and such.
+For Windows VM, SeaBIOS worked with screen resizing.
 Setting up a Mac VM can be done using MacInABox (in CA).

-Do not expose your Unraid server to the world, use tailscale or another VPN setup to access your host securely.
+Do not expose your Unraid server to the world, use TailScale.com (there is a CA for that, remember to "disable key expiry" in your "machines" list on your TS dashboard) or another VPN setup to access your host securely.
 Some considerations can be read here https://wiki.unraid.net/Manual/Security .
+If you have Firewalla hardware, see https://firewalla.com/pages/vpn-service .

-Check the forums, people have likely had your problems before, For CA, that often is the "Support Thread".
+Check the forums, people have likely had your problems before.
+For CA, that often is the "Support Thread".

 Take a look at those plugins, some might make your life a lot easier :)
 - Required: Community Applications